eodms-sgdot/eodms-cli/README.md

 2. Enter your username and password when prompted.

 	- You will be asked if you wish to store the username and password for a future session.
 If you choose yes, you will not be prompted for credentials in any future sessions.
 All credentials are stored in the "[config.ini file](#config-username)" (the password is encrypted).
-If you wish to replace the default username and password, remove the values from the [config file](#config-username), leaving the keys with equal signs, and the script will prompt you again.
+If you wish to replace the default username and password, remove the values from the [configuration file](#config-username), leaving the keys with equal signs, and the script will prompt you again.

 3. When prompted ```What would you like to do?```, enter ```1``` (or press enter as ```1``` is the default).

 4. Enter the number corresponding to the collections you'd like to query, separating each with a comma.

+5. Next, you'll be asked for the query filters for each collection you specified in step 4.
+See [Filters](#filters) for more information on entering filters.

-5. Enter the date range separated with a dash.
+6. Enter the date range separated with a dash.
 If you want to search all years, leave blank.

 	- The entry can have multiple ranges separated by a comma (ex: ```20200601-20200701,20201013-20201113```).
 	- Date format is ```YYYYMMDD```.

-6. Enter the total number of images you'd like to order/download (leave blank if you wish for no limit).
+7. Enter the total number of images you'd like to order/download (leave blank if you wish for no limit).

-7. Enter the total number of images you'd like for each order (leave blank for the maximum which is set to 100 by the EODMS).
+8. Enter the total number of images you'd like for each order (leave blank for the maximum which is set to 100 by the EODMS).

-8. Once the image results are ready, the number of results will be shown and you'll be asked if you'll like to continue.
+9. Once the image results are ready, the number of results will be shown and you'll be asked if you'll like to continue.

 	- This is due to the possible large number of images returned in the results.
 	- If you chose to enter a total number of images in Step 6, this question will not be asked and ordering will commence.

-9. Next, the orders will be submitted to the RAPI.
+10. Next, the orders will be submitted to the RAPI.

-10. The script will continue to run until the images are ready for downloading (or if they fail) or until you press Crtl-C.
+11. The script will continue to run until the images are ready for downloading (or if they fail) or until you press Crtl-C.

-11. Once the images are ready for download, they will be downloaded to the "downloads" folder in a folder with the date and time the script was started (ex: "20201215_165428").
+12. Once the images are ready for download, they will be downloaded to the "downloads" folder in a folder with the date and time the script was started (ex: "20201215_165428").

 	- A different "downloads" folder can be set in the "[config.ini" file](#config-downloads).

-12. When the script has finished all downloads, you can find a CSV file containing the information for the downloaded images.
+13. When the script has finished all downloads, you can find a CSV file containing the information for the downloaded images.
 This CSV file can be used to download the images again (option 4).

 ### Option 2 - Order & download images using EODMS UI search results